-Myvu Personal Media Viewer Review
+Myvu Personal Media Viewer full review

 Our first reaction to seeing the Myvu Personal Media Viewer was simply to think that it was a completely daft idea.
 Having used it for a while now we’ll admit that we’re starting to be won over a bit, although it’s still more of an expensive luxury than a ‘must-have’ iPod accessory.